-ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals, aim for August 15 launch
+ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals for August 15 launch

 “It is envisaged to launch the vaccine for public use by latest August 15th after completion of all clinical trials,” ICMR Director General Balram Bhargava said in a letter sent to the 12 hospitals and medical institutions that are involved in the clinical trials of Covaxin.

-Covaxin is the first indigenous vaccine to get a go-ahead for human trials by the Drug Controller General of India on June 29.
+Covaxin was the first indigenous vaccine to get a go-ahead for human trials by the Drug Controller General of India, on June 29.
 It has been jointly developed by a Hyderabad-based private firm Bharat Biotech, the Indian Council for Medical Research and the National Institute of Virology.
 The first and second phase of its clinical human trials are scheduled to begin from July.

 In the letter dated July 2, the ICMR said that Bharat Biotech is working expeditiously to launch the vaccine for public use by August 15.
 However, the final outcome will depend on the corporation of all clinical trial sites involved in this project.